Longhorn Investments - Hard Money Lender logo

 The company offers flexible financing options through their "Longhorn Choice Program," which allows borrowers to choose between a lower interest rate or lower upfront costs based on their specific investment needs.
 They provide acquisition and renovation capital for both residential and commercial real estate assets.
 Longhorn operates across 11 states including Texas, Missouri, Indiana, Kansas, Tennessee, Alabama, North Carolina, New Mexico, Arkansas, Ohio, and Georgia, primarily serving major metropolitan areas in these regions.

-As a hard money lender, Longhorn serves a specialized niche in real estate financing rather than consumer lending.
+As a hard money lender, Longhorn serves a listed niche in real estate financing rather than consumer lending.
 Borrowers should understand that hard money loans typically carry higher interest rates and fees than traditional mortgages, require significant equity in the property, and are designed for short-term funding (usually 6-36 months).
 This is appropriate financing for experienced real estate investors and fix-and-flip operations but not suitable for primary residence financing or borrowers seeking traditional mortgage terms.

 Services & Features